 Walls used like canvas: this technique is already tried and proved in Lyon.
 Well before street art became popular, huge frescoes coloured the streets of the city in the 1980s.
 Today, wall paintings, arty store fronts and underground works take up the slopes of the Croix-Rousse district.
 Get ready to climb up to the top of the hill in order to discover this unusual side of the city!

 Do not pass by the artful ground of this open-air gallery and look for its adorned mosaic.
 This is called flacking, a technique created in Lyon by artist Ememem, who transformed cracks in the concrete into colourful touches.
-Once you reach the Croix-Rousse plateau, you can end this urban stroll by gazing at a must-see: the Canuts wall painting.
-This huge 1,200 sqm window-dressing – the largest in Europe – was actually one of the very first murals in the city, and it changed over time.
+Once you reach the Croix-Rousse plateau, end your stroll through the city by gazing at a must-see: the Fresque des Canuts.
+This huge 1,200 sqm window-dressing - the largest wall painting in Europe - was actually one of the very first of its kind in the city, and it changed over time.
 From silk workers to Vélovs, realistic details tell the story of Lyon in pictures.